pnp/AdaptiveCards-Templates/README.md

 # Adaptive Card templates - design examples

-Samples on different Adaptive Card designs demonstrating the art of possible for inspiration and innovation.
+Samples on different Adaptive Card designs for Viva Connections, demonstrating the art of possible for inspiration and innovation.
 Shared designs can be used as such or as a starting point for your own designs.

 Here's a teaser of some of the provided designs.

 ![pic of provided samples](assets/readmeimage.png)

 ## Additional resources